jason1ko/EE-Capstone/README.md

 ---

 ## Reference
-This work is based on the final report submitted for EEE4610-01 at Yonsei University (Dec 2022).
+This work is based on the graduation project submitted for EEE4610-01 at Yonsei University (Dec 2022).
 Advisor: Prof. Andrew Beng Jin Teoh, Dr. Park Jae Woo.